 - The documentary Forget Me Not follows three young South Korean women staying at a shelter for unwed mothers as they make decisions about whether to keep their children or relinquish them for adoption.

-- “The Good Program” is a podcast developed by Leigh Matthews, and hosts several podcasts about intercountry adoption:
+- “The Good Problem” is a podcast developed by Leigh Matthews, and hosts several podcasts about intercountry adoption.

 Articles, reports and books

 - Patricia Fronek and Denise Cuthbert co-authored “The future of intercountry adoption: A paradigm shift for this century” for the International Journal of Social Welfare.